 - N.3.8.
 Fluently add and subtract multi-digit whole numbers using the standard algorithm.
-(4.NBT.4) - N.3.9.
+(CCSS 4.NBT.B.4 or 4.NBT.4) - N.3.9.
 Multiply a whole number of up to four digits by a one-digit whole number, and multiply two two-digit numbers, using strategies based on place value and the properties of operations.
 Illustrate and explain the calculation by using equations, rectangular arrays, and/or area models.
-(4.NBT.5) - N.3.10.
-Find whole-number quotients and remainders with up to four-digit dividends and onedigit divisors, using strategies based on place value, the properties of operations, and/or the relationship between multiplication and division.
+(CCSS 4.NBT.B.5 or 4.NBT.5) - N.3.10.
+Find whole-number quotients and remainders with up to four-digit dividends and one-digit divisors, using strategies based on place value, the properties of operations, and/or the relationship between multiplication and division.
 Illustrate and explain the calculation by using equations, rectangular arrays, and/or area models.
-(4.NBT.6)
+(CCSS 4.NBT.B.6 or 4.NBT.6)